laubryan/LightWaveObjectViewer/README.md

 The file format uses a chunk-style organization, not unlike the block format found in MP3 ID3v2 files.
 I currently skip over most chunk types but I hope to add support for more in the future.

-LightWave 3D uses n-sided polygons, so I'm currently splitting quads into triangles and rejecting polygons with more than four vertices.
-Generalizing this to n-sided polygons should be straightforward and is on my short-term to-do list.
-I'm also calculating the normal at each vertex since LightWave doesn't include the normals as part of the file.
+LightWave 3D uses n-sided polygons, so I've implemented a generalized algorithm to split any face with more than 3 vertices into triangle strips.
+The normal vector is being calculated at each vertex since LightWave doesn't include the normals as part of the file.

-For the moment I'm splitting shared vertices into separate ones, but this is definitely something that I want to look at in a bit more depth, i.e. for interpolated normals
+For the moment I'm splitting shared vertices into separate ones except for n-sided faces, but this is definitely something that I want to look at in a bit more depth, i.e. for interpolated normals

 ### 3D